thewoolleyman/workspaces-server-setup/kubernetes_k3s_setup.md

 ## (optional) Reinstalling/reconfiguring k3s

 You can reinstall k3s to change configuration options.

-This is useful if you need to change the server port, for example.
+You can do this by reinstalling with the correct options.
+This works for any configuration changes (AFAIK?).

+### Changing port

 Here's an example where I changed the server port from default 6443 to 7443 (note: not fully tested, I reverted back to 6443).

-You can do this by reinstalling with the correct options.
-This also works for any other configuration changes.

 - See https://docs.k3s.io/installation/configuration#configuration-file
 - `sudo vi /etc/rancher/k3s/config.yaml`, add the following line: